davaus80/COMP424-Fall2025/README.md

 1. Check that you didn't modify anything outside of `student_agent.py`.
 You can use `git status` and `git diff` to accomplish this.
 2. Ensure `student_agent.py` does not have any additional imports.
-3. The `StudentAgent` class *must be* decorated with the exact name of `student_agent`.
+3. The `MCTS_Agent` class *must be* decorated with the exact name of `student_agent`.
 Do not add any comments or change that line at all, as we will be need it to run your agents in the tournament.
 A common mistake is to copy the contents from a differently named file, e.g.: `best_agent` or similar, without checking.
 4. Check that the time limits are satisfied for all board sizes in the range 6-12, inclusive.
 5. As a final test before submitting, make 100% sure the player you wish to be evaluated on runs correctly with the exact command we'll use in auto-grading ```python simulator.py --player_1 random_agent --player_2 student_agent --autoplay```